Jane Alexander (artist): Artist process

 Mutilated by the violence of Apartheid, Alexander's pieces often contain opposing themes of attraction and repulsion, Human and Animal and Grotesque yet vulnerable.
 The human-animals in her work can be seen as the inhuman nature of apartheid society.
 The distinctions in Alexander's work between the victim and the victimizers, the oppressor and the oppressed are blurred.
 Her hybrid forms suggest the normalizing of the grotesque motricity of violence such as apartheid and the capability of ordinary individuals to become the ruthless aggressors when forming part of a collective with an agenda of oppression and violence.
 These grotesque figures do not horrify us because they are inhuman, rather, because they are so fundamentally human.
 Alexander's work also shows the potential for human resilience, empowerment and dignity in the face of violence, adversity, and oppression, as well as the insecurity, and fear of those in positions of power.
 Her human-animals send out warnings about the consequences of history and hint at possible futures.
 Her work portrays politically and socially charged characters without ever making her exact message opaquely obvious, nor does she use signifiers such as banners, slogans or propaganda images.

-Alexander prefers to work with site-specific pieces, especially those with historical, societal or spiritual resonances and often produces work that can be interchangeable between different site-specific instillations.
+Alexander prefers to work with site-specific pieces, especially those with historical, societal or spiritual resonances and often produces work that can be interchangeable between different site-specific installations.
 Alexander does not put work on a pedestal and avoids any obvious barriers between the work and the viewer.
 In the past she was known to drag rotting carcasses into her studio for their bones.
 She casts or models her sculptures in plaster, building them to the proportions of her friends and colleagues, and paints her modeled figures with oil paints.
 Other materials of choice ceramic, fiberglass, animal bones, and animal horns.
 She also uses found objects and materials in many of her pieces, such as shoes and garments.
 One of her figures even wore an authentic South African prison uniform.